Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: CONSTRUCTION OF THE LAPLACIAN

 \subsection{The Laplacian matrix in the binary reflected Gray encoding}

-As explained in the previous section, the tensor product decomposition of the Laplacian matrix in the binary encoding has the undesirable $\sy$ terms.
-Thus, it is natural to ask whether it is possible to find a position encoding so that the tensor product decomposition of the Laplacian is simpler.
-We will show that the Binary Reflected Gray Code (BRGC) encoding of position, matching position $x$ to the qubit state specified by the $x$th member of the BRGC, achieves a dramatic simplification.
+As explained in the previous section, the tensor-product decomposition of the Laplacian matrix in the binary encoding has the undesirable $\sy$ terms.
+Thus, it is natural to ask whether it is possible to find a position encoding so that the tensor-product decomposition of the Laplacian is simpler.
+We show that the BRGC encoding of position, matching position $x$ to the qubit state specified by the $x^{\textrm{th}}$ member of the BRGC, achieves a dramatic simplification.

 An implementable qubit or spin Hamiltonian in current quantum annealers is the sum of transverse fields: